A beautiful end result starts with good preparation!

 In order to avoid this, a fresh hide must be salted the day of slaughter after the meat and fat have been removed.
 Place fleshed hide, skin side up, on a pallet, and rub salt into the entire hide.
 We recommend barn salt purchased from a local feed supply store.
 Please avoid mineral salt or Redmond salt as the minerals in the salt will discolor the hide.

-Tilt the pallet by placing a block under one side, to allow excess moisture to drain.
+Once fleshed and salted, we like to put the hide, flesh side up on a tilted pallet in order to allow excess moisture to drain.
 Place a collection bin at the corner if you don’t want a mess on the floor.

 Be sure to avoid any metal, as metal will leave permanent black marks on the hide.
 A shed or garage is ideal, to keep the hide out of the sun and inclement weather until properly cured.